 Medical professionals demand analytical reporting capabilities in their hospital management systems to enhance their understanding of processes and identify performance shortfalls.
 Additionally, by utilizing enormous volumes of information, financial figures can be more precise.

-Smart analytics in hospital management software to discover key issues, such as excessive expenditure, limited information, transaction difficulty, or anything else.
+Smart analytics in hospital management software help discover key issues, such as excessive expenditure, limited information, transaction difficulty, or anything else.
 Additionally, it should contribute insights and recommendations to optimize customer care.

 Hospital management systems offer significant advantages in terms of improving efficiency, resource management, and cost savings.
 However, there are multiple challenges associated with the implementation of health management systems that must be taken care of to build an effective and secure system.